braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/liquid/liquid_use_cases/platform_targeting.md

 ---
 nav_title: Platform Targeting
 page_order: 8

+page_type: reference
-description: "Liquid use cases based on platform, such as Web, iOS, Android, or device version."
+description: "This reference article lists Liquid use cases based on platform, such as Web, iOS, Android, or device version."
 ---

 # Platform Targeting